yuorb/yuorb.github.io/src/tutorial/cl.md

 Based on cambridge dictionary, this term can mean :

-1. a polite way of attracting someoneʼs attention, especially someone you do not know:
+1. a polite way of attracting someone’s attention, especially someone you do not know:

 Excuse me, does this bus go to Oxford Street?

 Excuse me, you look familiar.
 Have we met somewhere before?

 Candidates roots for expressing